cookiesncream716/helloWorld2/README.md

 	</html>
 ```

 3. Inside the empty script block, create a Gem and assign it to a variable.
-Plugins require a `name` property and a constructor method called `build`, which has three parameters; `ticket, `optionsObservee`, and `api`.
+Plugins require a `name` property and a constructor method called `build`, which has three parameters: `ticket', `optionsObservee`, and `api`.

 ```
 var HelloWorld = proto(Gem, function(superclass){